braintree/wrap-promise/README.md

     return;
   }

-  // do somethin with response
+  // do something with response
 });
 ```